dstufft/personal-peps/remove-external-hosting.rst

 Using this additional location within pip is also simple and can be included on a per invocation, per shell, or per user basis.
-The next version of pip will also include the ability to configure this on a per virtual environment or per machine basis as well.
+The pip 6.0 will also include the ability to configure this on a per virtual environment or per machine basis as well.
 This can be as simple as:

 ::